Author & Social Scientist

 Consulting

-Before and during his academic work, James reported for the Associated Press in Jerusalem and worked as a program evaluator for CARE, the International Committee of the Red Cross, and agencies of the governments of Canada and Switzerland.
-He published major reports for Human Rights Watch on violations of international law in the Palestinian Territories and Turkey, and documented war crimes and human rights abuses in Chechnya, Kosovo, and Nigeria.
+Before and during his academic career, James reported for the Associated Press in Jerusalem and worked as a program evaluator for CARE, the International Committee of the Red Cross, and agencies of the Canadian and Swiss governments.
+He also published major reports for Human Rights Watch on violations of international law in the Palestinian Territories and Turkey, and documented war crimes and human rights abuses in Chechnya, Kosovo, and Nigeria.

 Scholarship

-He also published scholarly articles in Comparative Politics, Human Rights Quarterly, International Organization, International Security, the Journal of Peace Research, Political Science Quarterly, Review of International Political Economy, World Development, World Politics, and more.
+He also published scholarly articles in journals such as Comparative Politics, Human Rights Quarterly, International Organization, International Security, Journal of Peace Research, Political Science Quarterly, Review of International Political Economy, World Development, World Politics, and many more.

 Commentary

-James Ron's political commentary has appeared in European venues, such as the UK-based E-International Relations and Open Democracy, or the Paris-based Le Monde and International Herald Tribune; Canadian papers, such as the Global and Mail, Montreal Gazette, Ottawa Citizen, and Toronto Star; and US publications, such as the Chicago Tribune, Foreign Policy, Los Angeles Times, New York Times, Washington Post, and others.
+James Ron's political commentary has appeared in European venues, such as the UK-based E-International Relations and Open Democracy, or the Paris-based Le Monde and International Herald Tribune; Canadian papers, such as the Global and Mail, Montreal Gazette, Ottawa Citizen, and Toronto Star; and US publications, including the Baltimore Sun, Chicago Tribune, Foreign Policy, The Los Angeles Times, The New York Times, The Washington Post, and many others.

 In 2013, James co-created a multilingual website for human rights commentary, Open Global Rights.